Tax & Compliance

 General Bar (§149(1)(a))No §148 notice if 3 years have elapsed from AY-end

-Threshold TestIncome chargeable to tax "amounts to or is likely to amount to" ₹50 lakh or more — for that specific AY
+Threshold TestIncome chargeable to tax ≥ ₹50 lakh for that specific AY

-"Represented" RequirementMust be represented as: (i) asset, (ii) expenditure re: transaction/event, or (iii) book entry
+"Represented" RequirementMust be asset, expenditure, or book entry

-Issue vs ServiceLimitation runs to "issue" (not "service") of notice; service is condition to assessment order
+Issue vs ServiceLimitation runs to "issue" of notice

 Key elements for §149 limitation analysis